 The face value of the Equity Shares is Rs.
-10 each and the Issue Price is Rs.
-188 per Equity Share.
+10 each and the Issue Price at the lower end of Price Band is Rs. [●] per Equity Share and at the higher end of the Price Band is Rs. [●] per Equity Share.

-The Price Band and the minimum Bid Lot size for the Issue has been decided by our Company in consultation with the BRLM and advertised in all edition of the English national newspaper Business Standard, all edition of the Hindi national newspaper Business Standard and Mumbai edition of the Regional newspaper Mumbai Lakshadeep, each with wide circulation, at least five Working Days prior to the Bid/Issue Opening Date and has been made available to the Stock Exchanges for the purpose of uploading the same on their websites.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, has been prefilled in the Bid cum Application Forms available on the websites of the Stock Exchanges.
+The Price Band and the minimum Bid Lot size for the Issue will be decided by our Company in consultation with the BRLM and advertised in all edition of the English national newspaper Business Standard, all edition of the Hindi national newspaper Business Standard and Mumbai edition of the

+Regional newspaper Mumbai Lakshadeep, each with wide circulation, at least five Working Days prior to the Bid/Issue Opening Date and shall be made available to the Stock Exchanges for the purpose of uploading the same on their websites.
+The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be prefilled in the Bid cum Application Forms available on the websites of the Stock Exchanges.